July 19, 2024

 Millennial employees highly consider the ability to learn and develop in their job above all other criteria.
 It helps them overcome the hurdles that hinder their ability, improve their understanding of their duties, and create trust.
 Besides, learning makes employees competent enough to adapt to changing industry standards, helping them hold a leading position in the industry.

 So many managers prefer it but don't do it.
-You should immediately put a follow-up on your calendar after you have completed a meeting with your team and make them do the same.
+You should immediately put a follow-up on your calendar after you have completed a meeting with your team and ask them to do the same.
 If you don't check it up, it gives out the wrong message and seems like it doesn't matter what they're working on.

 While reaching out, make sure that you contact the right person in the first place, that is, someone who has decision-making control for your team.
 Also, your follow-ups should maintain regular consistency for maximum results.

 To improve employee accountability, you, as a manager, must improve your 360-degree feedback skills.
-It is one most efficient ways to foster a culture of accountability – or, if the damage has already been done, address a lack of accountability.
+It is one of the most efficient ways to foster a culture of accountability – or, if the damage has already been done, address a lack of accountability.
 Of course, it's not easy to give challenging feedback, but you have to get better at it.

 Your feedback should be clear, direct, and unambiguous.
 To make accountability a habit, here are a few questions that you can put forward to your direct reports:

 As such, you will be able to understand the employee behaviors, spot negative habits, anticipate problems within the team, and know what they expect from you as their leader.
-Not being immune to criticism yourself makes this a one-sided situation and discourages the employees from taking feedback seriously.
+Not being immune to criticism makes this a one-sided situation and discourages the employees from taking feedback seriously.
 Thus, it can be said that accountable leaders should seek feedback from the employees because feedback creates responsible people.

 Employees are expected to behave accordingly in a given role or work environment.
 However, many times, they fail to understand the impact of their behavior on their team.
-As a manager, you should be kind enough and find out the root cause of their problem and understand what motivates them.
+As a manager, you should be kind enough to find out the root cause of their problem and understand what motivates them.
 It will help mitigate issues long before they arise.

 Suppose one of your employee’s children is sick, so the employee requests a more flexible work schedule.
 You should be able to find a solution based on the employee’s status and your business’ policies.

-Maybe you can offer them a work-from-home opportunity to supplement their situation.
+You could offer them a work-from-home opportunity to supplement their situation.
 This kind of consideration can immediately improve employee morale and keep them more dedicated to their work and company.

 Leaders hesitate to engage in challenging conversations as they are unsure how to approach their employees.
 Sometimes, they are worried the talk won't go well, and the workers get upset.
 The concern is reasonable.